SMU vs. Tulane NCAA Football Odds, Plays and Insights | October 21, 2021

 Tulane Stats and Trends

-- The Green Wave have been underdogs by 14 points or more two times this season and covered the spread once.
+- This season, the Green Wave have one ATS win in two games as an underdog of 13.5 points or more.

-- Tulane's games this year have gone over the total in five out of six opportunities (83.3%).
+- Tulane's games this season have hit the over five times in six opportunities (83.3%).

-- Tulane is 2-1 against the spread and 1-2 overall when the team notches more than 22.2 points.
+- When Tulane puts up more than 22.2 points, it is 2-1 against the spread and 1-2 overall.

-- In games that Tulane totals over 390.7 yards, the team is 2-2 against the spread and 1-3 overall.
+- In games that Tulane picks up more than 390.7 yards, the team is 2-2 against the spread and 1-3 overall.

-- This season the Green Wave have turned the ball over 15 times, six more than the Mustangs' takeaways (9).
+- This year the Green Wave have turned the ball over 15 times, six more than the Mustangs' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.